 Westover Air Reserve Base

 Westover is the nation's largest Air Force Reserve base.
-Currently, 2,500 reservists are assigned to the wing at Westover.
+Currently, 5,500 reservists from all four branches are assigned to the wing at Westover.

 The host wing, the 439th Airlift Wing, is capable of providing worldwide air movement of troops, supplies, equipment and medical patients.
 Airlift also involves airdrop and combat off-load operations.

-C-5s are the largest aircraft in the Air Force and specialize in missions involving outsized and oversized cargo that no other aircraft can carry.
+C-5s are the largest aircraft in the Air Force and specialize in missions involving outsized and oversized cargo that no other U.S. military aircraft can carry.

 Westover's C-5 and people have a long and proud history of supporting worldwide humanitarian missions from disaster relief to providing food to refugees.